-Remembering the benefits of the Lord is the key of fostering a soul that blesses the Lord.
-David continues to “preach” to his soul by vividly reminding himself of the Lord’s steadfast love, forgiveness, and compassion.
+Remembering the benefits of the Lord is the key to fostering a soul that blesses the Lord.
+David continues to preach to his soul by vividly reminding himself of the Lord’s steadfast love, forgiveness, and compassion.
 These magnificent attributes are contrasted with the frail state of mankind.

 As High As the Heavens

 How can we express the benefits of the Lord?
 In his attempt to describe the steadfast love of God, David invokes the image of skies.
 The great love of God is an immeasurable attribute and is therefore represented by an immeasurable image.
 This love however is not distributed equally to all people but is reserved for those who fear him (v.
 11).
-For those who fear him will not sin (Exodus 20:20) and have the eyes of the Lord upon them (Psalm 33:18).
+For those who fear Him "may not sin" (Exodus 20:20), they have the Lord's eyes upon them (Psalm 33:18).
 His steadfast love for us is immeasurable.
 Bless the Lord!

 As Far As the East

 How burdened are we by our forgiven sins?
 Do the sins of our past continue paralyze us or do we feel they have been removed?
-Are they as far away as the immeasurable distance described as the east to the west?
-On the Day of Atonement Aaron would confess the sins of the people and put them on the head of a live goat.
-This goat would then be sent out into the wilderness and bear all of the iniquities of the people in the wilderness (Leviticus 16:20–22).
-How much further have our iniquities been removed by the redemptive work of Christ!
+Are they as far away as the immeasurable distance described, as the east is from the west?
+On the Day of Atonement, Aaron would confess the sins of the people and symbolically put them on the head of a live goat.
+This goat would then be sent out into the wilderness, bearing all of the iniquities of the people in the wilderness (Leviticus 16:20–22).
+How much further have our iniquities been removed by the redemptive work of Christ.
 Bless the Lord!

 As a Father Shows Compassion